stonepros/stone/doc/rados/operations/monitoring-osd-pg.rst

 	x pgs: y active+clean; z bytes data, aa MB used, bb GB / cc GB avail

-.. note:: It is common for Ceph to report multiple states for placement groups.
+.. note:: It is common for Stone to report multiple states for placement groups.

-In addition to the placement group states, Ceph will also echo back the amount of storage capacity used (aa), the amount of storage capacity remaining (bb), and the total storage capacity for the placement group.
+In addition to the placement group states, Stone will also echo back the amount of storage capacity used (aa), the amount of storage capacity remaining (bb), and the total storage capacity for the placement group.
 These numbers can be important in a few cases: